-The New South Wales (NSW) Government, the governing body of NSW, Australia, is expanding a state-of-the-art good manufacturing practice (GMP)-grade viral vector manufacturing facility within the Westmead Health and Innovation District in western Sydney.
+The New South Wales (NSW) Government in Australia has developed a state-of-the-art good manufacturing practice (GMP)-grade viral vector manufacturing facility within the Westmead Health and Innovation District in western Sydney.

-The facility manufactures viral vector products for research and clinical trials, supporting the current absence of GMP-licensed viral vector manufacturers in Australia.
+The new facility manufactures GMP-grade lentiviral (LV) and adeno-associated viral (AAV) vector products for research and clinical trials, supporting the current absence of GMP-licensed viral vector manufacturers in Australia.

-It will meet the increasing demand for clinical-grade viral vectors essential for gene therapy and cell therapy research, as well as clinical trials both domestically and internationally.
+It is designed to meet the increasing demand for clinical-grade viral vectors essential for gene therapy and cell therapy research, as well as clinical trials both domestically and internationally.

-The facility is a collaborative effort involving the NSW Treasury, Investment NSW, and various NSW Health entities, including Health Infrastructure, Office of Health and Medical Research, and Sydney Children’s Hospitals Network, with support from the Children’s Medical Research Institute and Western Sydney Local Health District.
+The facility is a collaborative effort involving the NSW Treasury, Investment NSW, and various NSW Health entities including Health Infrastructure, the Office of Health and Medical Research and Sydney Children’s Hospitals Network, with support from the Children’s Medical Research Institute and Western Sydney Local Health District.

-The building in this precinct also offers convenient access to international collaborators via the Western Sydney Airport, which is currently under construction.
+The building in this precinct also offers convenient access to international collaborators via the Western Sydney Airport, commencing operations in 2026.

 New viral vector manufacturing facility details

-The current stage 1 viral vector infrastructure facilitates the application of cell and gene technologies across the entire journey from discovery to clinical trials for both paediatric and adult patients.
-The progression to stage 2 involves the establishment of a commercial-scale manufacturing facility, which will significantly enhance the capabilities of the NSW Government.
+The stage one viral vector infrastructure facilitates the application of cell and gene technologies across the entire journey from discovery to clinical trials for both paediatric and adult patients.

-Stage 1 comprises a 25-litre viral vector pilot manufacturing facility.
-It will obtain GMP certification for licensed production and marketing of clinical-grade viral vectors.
+This stage comprised a 25-litre viral vector pilot manufacturing facility, with GMP certification for licensed production and marketing of clinical-grade viral vectors.

-The pilot facility can produce viral vectors on a small scale, which is sufficient for proof‑of‑concept testing and laboratory use for the early design and development of new therapeutics.
+The pilot facility was designed to produce viral vectors on a small scale, which is sufficient for proof‑of‑concept testing and laboratory use for the early design and development of new therapeutics.

-Stage 2 will involve the expansion of the pilot facility to a commercial-scale viral vector manufacturing facility with a 550-litre capacity.
-The project involves designing and outfitting a facility situated within the Kids Research Building and Innovation Centre, as well as procuring specialised equipment such as laboratories, plant rooms, and services.
+Stage two involved the expansion of the pilot facility to a commercial-scale viral vector manufacturing facility with a 550-litre capacity.
+The project included designing and outfitting a facility situated within the Kids Research Building and Innovation Centre, as well as procuring specialised equipment such as laboratories, plant rooms and services.

-The expansion will include additional laboratories for quality control and process development.
-The stage 2 facility will enable production and purification procedures that will produce viral vectors on a larger scale needed further to develop the therapeutics.
+The expansion also included additional laboratories for quality control and process development.
+The stage two facility enables production and purification procedures that produce viral vectors on a larger scale needed to further develop the therapeutics.

 Viral vector details

 Viral vectors are essential tools used to develop gene therapies.
-Gene therapies treat genetic diseases in various ways; by replacing a defective gene that is causing the disease, adding genes to help the body fight or treat disease, or switching off genes that are causing the disease.
+Gene therapies treat genetic diseases in various ways by replacing a defective gene that is causing the disease, adding genes to help the body fight or treat the disease, or switching off genes that are causing the disease.

 Gene therapy depends on a carrier (vector) to deliver the favourable genes into the body’s cells.
 Viruses are ideal vectors to carry information to the cells because they have the natural ability to target specific cells.